basharx77/deesee-comics/README.md

 This endpoint can accept up to two query parameters named __encryptedIdentities__ and __superpowers__.

- __encryptedIdentities__ : A query parameter of type boolean used to define whether the identities of the retrieved superheroes should be encrypted.
+ __encryptedIdentities__ : a query parameter of type boolean used to define whether the identities of the retrieved superheroes should be encrypted.

-__superpowers__ : A query parameter of type EnumSet used to define the superpowers that the retrieved superheroes should have.
+__superpowers__ : a query parameter of type EnumSet used to define the superpowers that the retrieved superheroes should have.
 All possible superpower values can be found in __com.example.deeseecomics.api.dto.Superpower__.

-Here is a valid URL that can be used to retrieve all superheroes with the flight superpower in encrypted mode:
+Here is an example of valid URL that can be used to retrieve all identity-encrypted superheroes that have flight and strength superpowers:

-__APPLICATION_HOST:8080/superheroes?encryptedIdentities=true&superpowers=flight__
+__APPLICATION_HOST:8080/superheroes?encryptedIdentities=true&superpowers=flight,strength__